All About Steve (American Dad!): Production

 The episode aired on Fox in the United States on September 25, 2005, and was written by Chris McKenna and Matt McKenna and directed by Mike Kim.
 In 2006, during an interview with MovieWeb, Mike Barker spoke about where the idea for the episode came from, saying "All About Steve" is an episode where Stan wants his son to be more of a jock and more like he was when he was his age.
 That whole episode came about from one of our writers Dave Hemingson coming into our office, telling us he just visited the dentist and he may need to get braces.
 And the idea of a grown man with braces appealed to us and we just decided, "What if we put Stan in braces?"
 And he understands for the first time what it's like to feel like a geek."

 Reception

-Ryan Budke of AOL TV gave the episode a negative review, saying "When The Simpsons and Family Guy become repetitive, it's ok, because, well, they've earned it.
-They make continuity flubs, and that's ok too.
-American Dad hasn't earned that yet, so when they've got an episode devoted to Stan and his son Steve finding common ground a week after they had one, it doesn't sit well.
-When Stan references the pleasures of porn twice in one episode a week after they spent an episode singing the evils of it, that feels a little off too.
-American Dad has a lot of potential, but it is certainly not living up to much of it."
+Ryan Budke of AOL TV gave the episode a negative review, saying that the show was becoming repetitive with two consecutive episodes about Stan and Steve finding common ground; "American Dad has a lot of potential, but it is certainly not living up to much of it."
 The episode was watched by a total of 7.63 million people; this made it the third most watched show on Animation Domination that night, beating King of the Hill but losing to Family Guy and The Simpsons, which had 10.19 million viewers.